 He leaned me against the walls and kissed me.
 "Shh."
 I wasn't hard to be quiet, especially when there were other things to preoccupy my mouth with.
 The sound of carriages interrupted us and I groaned.
 "Go, they need you out there.

 "They just want a good show.
-They don't want anything or anyone to conflict their perfect little view on life.
-They're royals, aren't they all the same?"
+They don't want anything to infringe on their perfect little view of the world.
+Aren't all royals just the same?"

-I kissed him once more before slipping around the corner and into the courtyard to join the Starks and Baratheons.
-"Ah there you are Amina," Ned said taking my hand, he smiled at me warmly.
+I kissed him once more, then slipped around the corner.
+The other members of the household were lined up, waiting to greet the crown family.
+"Ah, there you are, Amina."
+Ned took my hand and smiled at me warmly.
 "This is my future daughter in law, the future Lady of Winterfell."

 "Wedding preparations will be under way soon," Ned said smiling.
-"You and your family are invited of course."
+"You and your family will be invited, of course."

 "Well then, shouldn't we be getting to the feast?"
 Robert asked with a hearty laugh.

-Robb grabbed my hand and I accepted reluctantly.
-Just give them a good show Ami, that's all they want.
+Robb grabbed my hand and I accepted.
+Just give them a good show, Ami, that's all they want.